A unified framework for equation discovery and dynamic prediction of hysteretic systems: Preliminaries

 \subsection{Hysteretic models}

-In modeling hysteretic systems, internal variables are commonly introduced to mathematically represent memory effects and capture nonlinear, history-dependent behavior, which allows the system’s response to account for past states.
+In modeling hysteretic systems, hysteretic variables are commonly introduced to mathematically represent memory effects, history-dependent behavior, which allows the system's response to account for past states.

-Among hysteresis models, the Bouc-Wen model \cite{wen1976method} is one of the most widely used, owing to its simplicity, and its capacity to represent a broad range of hysteretic responses.
-It provides a set of differential equations to describe the evolution of internal variables, and is capable of capturing both rate-dependent and asymmetric behaviors.
-The dynamics motion equation for a single degree-of-freedom (SDOF) nonlinear mass-spring-damper system with hysteresis can be expressed as follows:
+Among hysteresis models, the Bouc-Wen model~\cite{wen1976method} is one of the most widely used, owing to its simplicity, and its capacity to represent a broad range of hysteretic responses.
+It provides a set of differential equations to describe the evolution of hysteretic variables, and is capable of capturing both rate-dependent and asymmetric behaviors.
+The dynamics motion equation for a single degree-of-freedom (SDOF) nonlinear mass--spring-damper system with hysteresis can be expressed as follows:

-where \(x(t)\) is the displacement response; \(u(t)\) is the external excitation; \(m\) is the mass; \(c\) is the damping coefficient; and \(F(t)\) is the nonlinear restoring force that accounts for both elastic and hysteretic contributions.
+where $x(t)$ is the displacement response; $u(t)$ is the external excitation; $m$ is the mass; $c$ is the damping coefficient; and $F(t)$ is the nonlinear restoring force that accounts for both elastic and hysteretic contributions.
 The restoring force is defined as:

-where \(k\) is the stiffness, \(\alpha\) is the hysteretic coefficient, and \(z(t)\) is the internal hysteretic variable.
-Substituting equation Eq.\eqref{eq:F} into Eq.\eqref{eq:motion}, the equation of motion is rewritten as:
+where $k$ is the stiffness, $\alpha$ is the hysteretic coefficient, and $z(t)$ is the hysteretic variable.
+Substituting Eq.~\eqref{eq:F} into Eq.~\eqref{eq:motion}, the equation of motion is rewritten as:

-Notably, setting \(\alpha = 0\) reduces the equation to classical linear behaviors.
+Notably, setting $\alpha = 0$ reduces the equation to classical linear behaviors.

-The evolution of the internal hysteretic variable \(z(t)\) is governed by the Bouc-Wen hysteresis differential equation, which can also be written as an explicit function of \(\dot{x}(t)\) and \(z(t)\) for compactness and interpretability (for conciseness, we drop $t$ in the equation):
+The evolution of the hysteretic variable $z(t)$ is governed by the Bouc-Wen hysteresis differential equation, which can also be written as an explicit function of $\dot{x}(t)$ and $z(t)$ for compactness and interpretability (for conciseness, we drop $t$ in the equation):